microsoft/BotFramework-WebChat/README.md

 First, create a bot using [Azure Bot Service](https://azure.microsoft.com/en-us/services/bot-service/).
 Once the bot is created, you will need to [obtain the bot's Web Chat secret](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-3.0#step-1) in Azure Portal.
 Then use the secret to [generate a token](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0) and pass it to your Web Chat.

+## Integrate with JavaScript

+Web Chat is designed to integrate with your existing website using JavaScript or React.
+Integrating with JavaScript will give you moderate styling and customizability.

+You can use the full, typical webchat package that contains the most typically used features.

 Here is how how you can add Web Chat control to your website:

 ```html